 When a user with OVERRIDE privileges uses an INSERT or UPDATE to load a table that has one or more non-hierarchical constraint columns, the system does not calculate and insert the needed hex values.
 The user must supply the hex values for each non-hierarchical constraint column as part of the load script.
+For example:

 - Calculate the binary string for the bit position that represents the constraint values, as shown in Example: Loading Tables without User OVERRIDE Privileges.